 My FAQ page is here.

-If you’d like, you can also just straight-up buy me a burger while I’m on the trail.
+If you’d like to tip me for my writing, you can buy me a burger.
 I will eat this giant, greasy, dripping burger in a little trail town somewhere while my laundry spins merrily at the laundromat, and this burger will be the ultimate burger, the burger that transcends all burgers; this burger will be the anticipation of burgers and the experience of burgers and the longing to be hungry and eat burgers again, forever and ever and ever.